BlackPythonDevs/blackpythondevs.github.io/CONTRIBUTING.md

 ## Working on an issue

+- Please create a separate branch for each issue you work on.
+Avoid working on multiple issues from the same branch, as this can complicate the review process
 - The easiest way to make changes and and test them is by using [![GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/BlackPythonDevs/blackpythondevs.github.io)

 - You can also access the Codespaces from the repository main page: